gyulanemeth/bluefox.email/email-sending-concepts/dmarc.md

   <div class="faq-item">
     <h3 class="question">Does forwarding emails affect DKIM?</h3>
     <div class="answer">
       Sometimes.
 If the email is forwarded but the content and headers remain intact, DKIM typically survives.
 However, some forwarders modify headers (like adding disclaimers), which can break the signature.
-This is one reason DKIM works best when combined with SPF and DMARC—each can back the other up when one fails.
+This is one reason DKIM works best when combined with SPF and DMARC each can back the other up when one fails.
     </div>
   </div>
 </div>